kilipan/nasin-toki/README.md

 #### combining different conjunctions
 When multiple predicates are present, it can be ambiguous which predicate(s) the object(s) and preposition(s) apply to.

-Example: `jan li pali li pakala e tomo e kasi lon ma kepeken luka`
+Example: `jan li pali li pakala e tomo e ilo lon ma kepeken luka`
 (Note how this ambiguity is also present in English:
-"The person makes and breaks a house and plants in the field by means of their hands.")
+"The person builds and breaks houses and tools in the field by means of their hands.")

-We can sometimes resolve the ambiguity by restructuring:
+We can often resolve the ambiguity by restructuring, depending on what is really meant:
-`jan li pali e tomo lon ma li pakala e kasi kepeken luka`
+`jan li pali e tomo lon ma li pakala e ilo kepeken luka` ("The person builds a house in the field and breaks tools using their hands.")
+`jan li pali e tomo e ilo kepeken luka li pakala e ona lon ma` ("The person builds houses and tools using their hands and breaks them in the field.")

+## questions
+There are three different ways to build a question.

+### `X ala X`
+This construction is used for simple yes-or-no questions: `Y li X ala X` It asks the listener whether the sentence `Y li X` is true.
+To answer an `X ala X` question, simply repeat the predicate for yes (`X`) or the predicate followed by `ala` for "no" (`X ala`).
+Of course it is always possible to answer in a full sentence instead.

+Example:
+`soweli loje li moku ala moku e kili` ("Do foxes eat vegetables?")
+`moku ala` ("No.")

+If there is a [preverb](https://github.com/kilipan/nasin-toki#preverbs) before the predicate, apply `X ala X` to the preverb instead of the main-predicate, e.g. `kili li kama suli ala suli` ("Did the fruit grow big?").

+If the predicate is a [compound](https://github.com/kilipan/nasin-toki#compounds), you may just repeat the head, e.g. `jan li pana ala pana pi wawa mute e sike` ("Does the person yeet the ball?").

+### `anu seme`
+The second way to ask a yes-or-no question is `X li Y anu seme`.
+This is not much different from the first, but it suggests a less simple answer than just "yes" or "no" may be expected.
+It is answered the same way as the `X ala X` question.

+Example:
+`lete li lon ma sina anu seme` ("Is it cold where you are?")
+`lete. taso suno pini li seli a` ("Yes, but yesterday it was very warm!")

+### `seme`
+If we replace the thing that is asked for with `seme`, we can ask an open question.
+Using this construction, we ask the listener to fill the place of `seme` with the appropriate information.
+These types of question are best answered with a full sentence.

+Examples:
+`jan seme li toki` ("Who is speaking?")
+`mi toki.` ("I am.")

+`ona li seme` ("What did they do?")
+`ona li tawa tomo ona` ("They walked home.")

+`sina lukin e seme` ("What are you watching?")
+`mi lukin e waso` ("I am watching birds.")

 # in-depth
+This section provides more advanced info on how to use and not to use specific words and constructions.

+TODO

 ## more info on particles